How to Use Wix in 2023: An Easy Step by Step Guide

-The second Wix option is the first of its kind: Wix ADI (Artificial Design Intelligence).
+The second Wix option is slightly different: Wix ADI (Artificial Design Intelligence).
 Using advanced technology, it creates stunning websites automatically.
-This is how to build a Wix website with no work involved on your part.
+This is the best way to build a Wix website with minimal work on your part.

 So how does Wix ADI work?
-Just provide some basic information, such as your business type, contact information, and online presence, and it does the rest.
-You can even make small design changes to suit your taste once the site is generated.
+Just provide some basic information, such as your business type, contact information, and online presence, and this tool will do the rest.
+Don’t worry though – you can even make small design changes to suit your taste once the site is generated.